 Though their lobster rolls have been featured in TV specials and magazines, they’re also known for their scallop burgers, seafood chowder, and potato salad.

 Slaymaker & Nichols Gastro House

-Comprising a three-room boutique inn and a famed gastropub, Slaymaker & Nichols is an elegant spot that dates back over 150 years to Canada’s confederation days.
+One of the best hotels in Prince Edward Island, Slaymaker & Nichols is comprised of a three-room boutique inn and a famed gastropub.
+It’s an elegant spot that dates back over 150 years to Canada’s confederation days.

 The restaurant lends itself to be a great gathering place, with shareable gourmet dishes and an extensive old-fashioned cocktail menu as cornerstone features.
 The establishment also has a great brunch menu, so don’t feel limited to making your visit an evening affair.

 Just do remember to make reservations — this is arguably the most famous restaurant in town, and it does tend to book up.

 📚 Related Reading: 13 Canada Road Trips You Should Really Drive At Least Once

 One visit to Charlottetown’s Founders Food Hall & Market on Prince Street and you’ll understand why Prince Edward Island is known as Canada’s food island.

 Home to over a dozen vendors, you’ll find everything in the market from vegan cafes to hot sauces, wood-fired pizza, sea glass jewelry, and liquor.